-The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20 percent of its authorized units and attach the funding to specific units rather than using it for tenant-based assistance [24 CFR 983.6].PHAs may only operate a PBV program if doing so is consistent with the PHA's Annual Plan, and the goal of deconcentrating poverty and expanding housing and economic opportunities [42 U.S.C.
+The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20 percent of its authorized units plus additional authorized units in some circumstances, and attach the funding to specific units rather than using it for tenant-based assistance [24 CFR 983.6].PHAs may only operate a PBV program if doing so is consistent with the PHA's Annual Plan, and the goal of deconcentrating poverty and expanding housing and economic opportunities [42 U.S.C.
 1437f(o)(13)].

-The PHA will operate a project-based voucher program using up to 20 percent of its authorized units for project-based assistance.
+The PHA will operate a project-based voucher program using up to 20 percent of its authorized units for project-based assistance, plus any units allowed within the additional 10% exception for PBVs serving particular types of households specified below or exempted from the 20% cap.

 PBV assistance may be attached to existing housing or newly constructed or rehabilitated housing [24 CFR 983.52].
-If PBV units are already selected for project-based assistance either under an agreement to enter into HAP Contract (Agreement) or a HAP contract, the PHA is not required to reduce the number of these units if the amount of budget authority is subsequently reduced.
+If PBV units are already selected for project-based assistance either under an agreement to enter into HAP Contract (Agreement) or a HAP contract, the PHA is not required to reduce the number of these units if the number of authorized units is subsequently reduced.
 However, the PHA is responsible for determining the amount of budget authority that is available for project-based vouchers and ensuring that the amount of assistance that is attached to units is within the amounts available under the ACC, regardless of whether the PHA has vouchers available for project-basing [FR Notice 1/18/17].

-Additional Project-Based Units [FR Notice 1/18/17]
+Additional Project-Based Units [FR Notice 1/18/17]; Notice PIH 2017-21]